Traits

 Category: Colouration

-This trait grants the Dromedairy the Overdone colour pallette.
+This trait grants the Dromedairy the Brine colour pallette.

-This gene is only guaranteed from single-parent breeding of a Pancake Dromedairy.
+This gene is only guaranteed from single-parent breeding of a Swamp Dromedairy.

 If a dromedairy has this gene as recessive, in order for offspring to obtain it the other parent must either have this gene as a dominant gene, or a recessive gene.